Jiayi21/DVR3D-python-interface/DVR3Dinterface/input/README.md

 Value can be given in format that acceptable by json loader.
 Include scientific notation.

 However, note that Float in python is double precision by default, and value like 1.0d-40 should be written as 1.0e-40. "d" mark cannot be used.

+## Comment
+Comment can be used within input files, a line started by "!" will be comment and will not be read as data.

+It will be useful to add some comment as separat lines in files to mark which "line" it is, or it will be hard to find variables.